 The Longshore & Harbor Workers’ Compensation Act covers a wide number of different maritime workers currently working on the navigable waters of the USA.
 Any qualified worker actively employed on a pier, dry dock, wharf, terminal, marine railway, or other adjoining area customarily used to build, load/unload, or repair vessels used on American waterways is eligible for compensation under the Longshore & Harbor Workers’ Compensation Act.

 Dock work is tough, dangerous labor.
 For this reason, longshoremen, ship-breakers and certain other marine industry employees are entitled to special coverage if they suffer a workplace injury.
 At Orlando R Murillo P.A., we help Florida laborers obtain benefits under the federal Longshore and Harbor Workers’ Compensation Act (LHWCA).
 Our attorney will be able to use his substantial experience in Miami to provide comprehensive legal support to harbor employees so that they can meet their basic financial needs during their recovery.

-Dockworkers usually receive more benefits under the LHWCA than under Florida workers’ compensation rules.
+Dockworkers usually receive more benefits under the federal Longshore and Harbor Workers’ Compensation Act than under Florida workers’ compensation rules.
 If you have been hurt on the job, I can advise you on relevant legal issues, including:

 Though it is a federal statute, the LHWCA contains benefits that are similar to those offered by state workers’ compensation programs.
-Depending on the nature and duration of your medical condition, my firm helps clients seek partial and total disability benefits on a temporary or permanent basis.
+Depending on the nature and duration of your medical condition, our law firm helps clients seek partial and total disability benefits on a temporary or permanent basis.
 A death benefit is also available to surviving family members of a stevedore, longshoreman or other eligible shipping worker who dies as a result of a work-related incident.